shalininarayan98/second-project/README.md

 # The Brief

+- At its core you are creating an application that generates “Objects” upon a set of predefined rules.
+These “Objects” can be from whatever domain you wish.
-- You are required to create a service-orientated aThe core service – Service 1: this will render the Jinja2 templates you need to interact with your application, it will also be responsible for communicating with the other 3 services, and finally for persisting some data in an SQL database.rchitecture for your application, an application must be made composed of at least 4 services that work together.
+– Service 1: this will render the Jinja2 templates you need to interact with your application, it will also be responsible for communicating with the other 3 services, and finally for persisting some data in an SQL database.rchitecture for your application, an application must be made composed of at least 4 services that work together.
 - Service 2 and 3: These will both generate a random “Object” of your choice
 - This service will also create an “Object” however this “Object” must be based upon the results of service #2 + #3 using some pre-defined rules.